sigsum/key-mgmt/docs/key-management.md

 ### Locations

   - 2x physically secure sites for backup YubiHSMs and provisioning machine
-  - 3x physically secure homes for USB thumb drives
+  - 3x physically secure locations for USB thumb drives
   - Secure site(s) where the machines with online YubiHSMs are operated

 The sites that contain backup and signing-oracle YubiHSMs may be the same.